Tool Introduction

 - Q: Are there any format requirements for input data?

-- Key Confidentiality: The security of Serpent encryption relies entirely on the confidentiality of the key.
-Please ensure your key is properly stored and never disclosed to unauthorized third parties.
-Once the key is compromised, your data will no longer be secure.
+- Key Confidentiality: The security of Serpent encryption completely depends on the confidentiality of the key.
+Please be sure to keep your key properly and never disclose it to unauthorized third parties.
+Once the key is leaked, your data will no longer be secure.

-- Key and IV Consistency: When using operation modes like CBC, the key and Initialization Vector (IV) used during encryption and decryption must be exactly the same.
+- Key and IV Consistency: When using operation modes such as CBC, the key and initialization vector (IV) used during encryption and decryption must be exactly the same.
 Any mismatch will lead to decryption failure or data corruption.

-- Choose the Appropriate Mode: Different Serpent operation modes (e.g., ECB, CBC) are suitable for different application scenarios and provide varying levels of security.
-For instance, ECB mode is not recommended for situations with obvious repetitive data patterns; modes like CBC are generally recommended for increased security.
+- Choosing the Right Mode: Different Serpent operation modes (e.g., ECB, CBC) are suitable for different application scenarios and provide different security guarantees.
+For example, ECB mode is not suitable for situations with obvious repetitive data patterns; CBC and other modes are generally recommended to increase security.

-- Data Padding: Serpent is a block cipher, and the data length processed must be a multiple of 128 bits.
-If your input data length does not meet this requirement, the tool will automatically perform padding.
+- Data Padding: Serpent is a block cipher, and the data length to be processed must be a multiple of 128 bits.
+If your input data length does not meet the requirements, the tool will automatically perform padding.
 During decryption, the tool will automatically remove the padding.

-- Online Security: Although this tool is dedicated to providing secure services, caution is still advised when using sensitive data online.
+- Online Security: Although this tool is committed to providing secure services, caution is still required when using sensitive data online.
 For extremely sensitive or confidential information, it is recommended to use offline encryption tools or take additional security measures.